Contour data from Google Earth

 Tips: Right-click in path mode to delete a point while working on a path.

-To delete an existing path, in normal view, right-click and select Cut.
-Alternatively, delete the path from the Places dialog box.
+To delete an existing path, in standard view, right-click and select Cut.
+Alternatively, delete the path from the Places dialogue box.

-A key file is just the kml file zipped up – in other words; it is a compacted text file.
+A key file is just the kml file zipped up – in other words, it is a compressed text file.

 Step 2: Transform the Google Earth data into GPS form

-We need to ‘normalize’ the data for contouring tool software.
+We need to ‘normalise’ the data for contouring tool software.
 We must convert the kml file into x, y, and z coordinates.

 We recommend using a free web resource called GPS Visualizer to do this.